 And as a result I long for music that speaks to the darkest aspects of the human condition and how to deal with them.
 I could listen to the Caedmon’s Call song “Center Aisle” — a haunting, depressing testimony which I wrote about here – on repeat.
 I have listened to Mark Schultz’s “He’s My Son” – written from the perspective of a parent whose child has leukemia – dozens of times.
-I have often said that The Fray’s “You Found Me” has phrases you rarely hear Christians say…unless you read the Bible.
+The Fray’s “You Found Me” has phrases you rarely hear Christians say…unless you read the Bible.

 So when people look for ways to make verses and themes from Job into worship music, I am all ears.
 Even if not the dark aspects of the book.
 Job does, after all, speak clearly to themes of reconciliation and God’s sovereignty.
 In the last twenty years, several Christian artists have drawn inspiration either directly or indirectly from Job’s words, and God’s words to Job.
 Today I want to celebrate a few examples.

 “Though You Slay Me” (Shane and Shane)

 Taken directly from Job 13:15 where Job says, “Though you slay me, yet will I hope,” Shane and Shane has blessed the church with an extremely biblical and worshipful response to suffering.
 Also, they draw from chapter 19 when they write: